Custom Parts & Equipment (CPE) Coverage: Insuring Your Car Modifications

 You've invested serious money upgrading your vehicle — custom wheels, a premium audio system, a lift kit, or a one-of-a-kind paint job.
 But here's the hard truth: your standard auto insurance policy won't cover a single dollar of those aftermarket additions after an accident or theft.
 That's where custom parts and equipment (CPE) coverage comes in.

-In this guide, we break down exactly what CPE coverage is, which modifications require it, how much it costs to add, and what documentation you'll need to make a successful claim.
+In this guide, we break down exactly what CPE coverage is, which modifications require it, how much it costs to add in 2025–2026, and what documentation — including the written disclosure forms many drivers overlook — you'll need to make a successful claim.
 Whether you've made modest cosmetic upgrades or built a fully custom rig, understanding this coverage could save you thousands of dollars when it matters most.

 Key Pinch Points

-• Standard policies don't cover aftermarket or custom-installed parts
+• Standard policies only cover factory parts — not aftermarket upgrades

-• CPE endorsements typically cost around $102/year on average
+• CPE endorsements typically average around $102/year depending on insurer

 What Is Custom Parts and Equipment (CPE) Coverage?